Internet resources

 Create directory wherever you want.
 Copy config files for the service to the directory. cd to that directory

 Create Dockerfile in the dir.
-Example File for Samba container:

 Build image: